Security GPA

 The weighted average of your asset ratings is 3.68–4.00.

-A vulnerability is a known and / or unknown defect in an asset’s hardware, software, or configuration.
+A vulnerability is a known and unknown defect in an asset’s hardware, software, or configuration.
 Attackers exploit vulnerabilities to get information from, or gain access to, assets.
 Fortra VM determines the severity level of a vulnerability based on the effect an attack would have on an asset’s confidentiality, integrity, and availability.

 Severity Level Description